tpg/attache-docs/docs/started/README.md

 ## Update your web server

 In order for this to work, you'll need to update your web server to serve the `live` symbolic link.
 If you're using Nginx, you don't need to change anything.
 Just set `root` to point to the symlink.
-If you're using Apache, you might need add something like `+options FollowSymLinks` to your server config to get it to actually serve the symlink.
+If you're using Apache, you might need add something like `+options FollowSymLinks` to your server config to get it to actually serve the symbolic link.

 ## Server `.env` file